hfr/Lychee-LDAP/app/LDAP/readme.md

 done
 ```

-This script need to be started when the LDAP server is started and will then loop forever.
+This script needs to be run when the LDAP server is started and it will then loop forever.
 If systemd is used on the LDAP server a service to start the script can be configured with the following configuration in ``/etc/systemd/system/lychee-update.service``:

 ```
 [Unit]